scriptituk/xfade-easing/README.md

 ### Xfade transitions

-The custom ffmpeg variant eases the built-in xfade transitions; these are provided for custom expression use.
+The custom ffmpeg variant eases the built-in xfade transitions;
+these are provided for custom expression use with easing.
-They are converted from C-code in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) to custom expressions for use with easing.
+They are converted from C-code in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) to custom expressions.
-Omitted transitions are `distance` and `hblur` which perform aggregation, so cannot be computed efficiently on a per plane-pixel basis.
+Omitted transitions are `distance` and `hblur` which perform aggregation, so cannot be processed efficiently on a per plane-pixel basis.

 - `fade` `fadefast` `fadeslow`
 - `fadeblack` `fadewhite` `fadegrays`